-The ratio of the CEO's performance-based stock awards to total stock awards for 2012 was 100%.
+The ratio of the CEO's performance-based stock awards to total stock awards for 2013 was 100%.
 Therefore, none of the stock awards were absolute and all were dependent on the Company's performance.

-As discussed below and in the descriptions that appear under the "Grants of Plan-Based Awards" table, each 2012 award under the Annual Performance Bonus Plan and the Stock Incentive Plan was subject to reduction or elimination, depending upon EPS for the year.
-Only the Annual Performance Bonus Plan permitted the earned award to exceed the target award (pursuant to a set straight-line formula in the event actual EPS exceeded target EPS and subject to a cap).
-The Compensation Committee adopted a target goal ("Target EPS") that it believed was realistically possible to achieve but not easily achieved.
-The realistic nature of the target is borne out by the fact that, with respect to the last ten years, the annual Target EPS set for compensation purposes was achieved only half the time.
-Whenever the Target EPS was not achieved, the award was subject to reduction, as described below under the "Grants of Plan-Based Awards" table.
+As discussed below and in the descriptions that appear under the "Grants of Plan-Based Awards" table, each 2013 award under the Annual Performance Bonus Plan and the Stock Incentive Plan was subject to modification depending on various metrics (2013 revenue and 2013 net income for the Annual Performance Bonus Plan and 2013 EPS and three-year total shareholder return for the Stock Incentive Plan).
+The Compensation Committee adopted target goals that it believed were realistically possible to achieve but not easily achieved.
+The realistic nature of the targets is borne out by the fact that, with respect to the last ten years, the annual Target EPS set for compensation purposes was achieved six times and not achieved four times.

-As is its customary practice, in setting the Target EPS for 2012, the Compensation Committee considered the Company's annual strategic plan, consensus Wall Street estimates and other items.
-For 2012, the Target EPS for purposes of the Stock Incentive Plan and the Annual Performance Bonus Plan was set by the Compensation Committee at \$1.34.
-The actual EPS for the year was \$1.50.
+As is its customary practice, in setting the Targets for 2013, the Compensation Committee considered the Company's annual strategic plan, consensus Wall Street estimates and other items.
+For 2013, the Target EPS was \$1.83, the target revenue was \$4.35 billion and the target net income was \$255 million.
+The actual EPS, revenue and net income for the year were \$1.83, \$4.25 billion and \$252 million, respectively.

-2012 Annual Performance Bonus Plan
+2013 Annual Performance Bonus Plan